Get to know IPS and shape the future of industrial production in plant operation with us.

 Innovations move us forward

-VIVET – Verbund für Innovation in der Verfahrenstechnik
+VIVET – Association for Innovation in Process Engineering

 Learn more about

-Start of the development of a sensor system for bubbles and sprays in collaboration with Robert Bosch GmbH
+Start of development of sensor technology for bubbles and sprays in collaboration with an international industrial group

 Securing seed financing to establish the business model